PHARMACY TECHNICIAN DIPLOMA

 In order to ensure our program meets current industry trends, regulations and employer requirements, we have set up a Program Advisory Committee made up of industry experts in the fields of pharmacy, education and business.

-One the of following set of admission requirements must be met.
+All of the following set of admission requirements must be met.
 We understand that obtaining the following requirements can seem difficult – it’s easier than you think.
 Please contact us if you require any assistance – we can help you every step of the way!):

-- Biology, Grade 12 minimum mark 60 percent OR Grade 11, minimum mark 70 percent
+- Chemistry, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*

 - Confidential current immunization report to be completed by a physician (detailed information on immunization requirements are available upon request).

 - English, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*; or English or French Language Proficiency inline with NAPRA Language Proficiency requirements as per the Council of Pharmacy Registrars of Canada (CPRC) consensus statement 2015**)

 *For information on upgrading one or more required courses, see Independent Learning Centre (ILC), funded by the Ministry of Education http://www.ilc.org/school/cou_overview.php

 Prospective students will be interviewed by one of our experienced Admission Representatives.
 The purpose of the interview will be to access the student’s likely success within the industry.
 Focus will be on the prospective student’s understanding of the profession (including, but not limited to recent developments, the general roles and responsibility of a Pharmacy Technician, etc), interpersonal skills, attention to details and motivation.

 **CPRC consensus statement on language proficiency testing upon admission to CCAPP-accredited pharmacy technician programs.